CllsPy/Journaling/README.md

 * stuck in problem set 0, 2b

 > learnt that you use cross entropy like a loss function and apply gradient, this way you can adress multiclassficiation problems.

+## Day 82: Jan 05, 2025

+**CS229**

+* start lecture 05
+* understand the difference between discriminative and generative models
+* learnt that it's possible use naive bayes to build a spam filter

+**Vocab**
+* Central Limit Theorem: he sampling distribution of the mean will always be normally distributed, as long as the sample size is large enough.